-d.
+a.
 Cure in accordance with the manufacturer's recommendation and as approved by the Engineer.

-346-2.4 Coarse Aggregate Gradation: Produce all concrete using Size No. 57, 67 or 78 coarse aggregate.
-With the Engineer's approval, Size No. 8 or Size No. 89 may be used either alone or blended with Size No. 57, 67 or 78 coarse aggregate.
-The Engineer will consider requests for approval of other gradations individually.
+346-2.4 Coarse Aggregate Gradation: Produce all concrete using coarse aggregate approved for Portland Cement Concrete production.
 Submit sufficient statistical data to establish production quality and uniformity of the subject aggregates, and establish the quality and uniformity of the resultant concrete.
 Furnish aggregate gradations sized larger than nominal maximum size of 1.5 inch as two components.